multi-moduli-ntt-saber/multi-moduli-ntt-saber/unmasked/m4/README.md

 We use the board `stm32f4discovery`.
 Please check the name of the device recognized by your computer.
 Our setting is in the file `config.py`.
-If you're using a macOS, the prefix of the name name will be `/dev/tty.usbserial`.

 # How to compile
 ```
-sh makeAll.sh
+make -j4
 ```

 # How to test and produce benchmarks manually
-You can produce the benchmark manually.
+You can test and produce the benchmarks manually.

 ## One terminal reading from the board
 ```